IT-U/-GSAI_PUBLIC_Bluesky_for_Disaster_Management/README.md

 # Bluesky as a Social Media Data Source for Disaster Management
 This repository contains the replication code and materials for the study:

-**Hanny, D., Schmidt, S. & Resch, B. (2025).**
+**Hanny, D., Schmidt, S. & Resch, B. (2025).**<br>
-*Bluesky as a Social Media Data Source for Disaster Management: Investigating Spatio-temporal, Semantic and Emotional Patterns for Floods and Wildfires.*
+*Bluesky as a Social Media Data Source for Disaster Management: Investigating Spatio-temporal, Semantic and Emotional Patterns for Floods and Wildfires.*<br>
 [Submitted to the Journal of *Computational Social Science*]

 ## 📄 Overview